byuitechops/canvas-course-link-validator/ProjectCaptureDoc.md

 #### Source of Inputs

-Getting the inputs directly from canvas (api call to get the list of courses).
+Account Id from stakedholder.
+(The account id will be used to get the inputs directly from canvas (api call to get the list of courses)).

 #### Definition of Inputs

-A JSON object with a list of all courses.
+Account ID given to canvas.
+(Which will be used to get the list of courses from canvas).

 ---